Terrastories/terrastories/documentation/CUSTOMIZATION.md

 ## Adding custom visual assets

-It is possible to add your own background image for the Welcome screen of Terrastories, logos, and favicon.
+You can add your own background image for the Welcome screen of Terrastories, logos, and favicon.
 Navigate to `\rails\app\assets\images` and copy over your own images, replacing the relevant filenames of the files in this directory.

-(It is in our roadmap to make this process easier by using the Terrastories user interface).
+It is now also possible to customize the background image and sponsor logos for a community via the `Theme` menu when logged in as an admin user.

 ## Importing data into Terrastories